 - Represent AmeriCorps NCCC to the media, as necessary.

 Team leaders receive a living allowance of $12,500, room and board, and limited health and child care benefits.
 Like AmeriCorps NCCC members, team leaders will receive a Segal AmeriCorps Education Award following the successful completion of the program.

 Team Leader Requirements

-- Relocate to one of five regional campuses in Perry Point, MD; Denver, CO; Sacramento, CA; Vicksburg, MS; and Vinton, IA.
+- Relocate to one of five regional campuses in Baltimore, MD; Denver, CO; Sacramento, CA; Vicksburg, MS; and Vinton, IA.
 From there, teams are deployed throughout the region on service projects.

 - Make a full-time, 11-month commitment.